 A final option to run background checks would be contacting third-party vendors.
 These vendors charge a fee, but must also conform with laws and statutes regarding background checks.
 They take out the need to know the technicalities of running checks and offer an all-inclusive platform—providing an opportunity to check public records, regardless of which public agency has custody of them.

-How To Retrieve Criminal Records or Cases via State & Federal Agencies
+How To Search Criminal Records or Cases via State & Federal Agencies

-To widen the search net for criminal records and cases, it is necessary to turn to state and federal agencies, including the Illinois State Police, Illinois Department of Corrections and Bureau of Prisons.
+To widen the search net for criminal records and cases, it is necessary to turn to state and federal agencies, including the Illinois State Police, IL Department of Corrections and Bureau of Prisons.

 Illinois State Police: Under the Illinois Uniform Conviction Information Act, conviction records held by the Illinois State Police (ISP) are part of Illinois Public Records.
 The Illinois State Police maintains a web portal known as the Criminal History Information Response Process (CHIRP), which can be used to search for criminal records for others and oneself.14